drklrd/react-osm-auth/README.md

 ### Required Landing page

 For this component to work(as with osm-auth by osmlab) , you need to add a HTML landing page for the Auth Popup.
-The default name for the popup is 'land.html' which is also include in this repo.
+The default name for the popup is 'land.html' and is also included in this repo.
 Add that html file in the same directory where your 'index.html' for the app resides.
 The "land.html" page should have the following content.

 ```html